ervinpepic/ForumAPI/README.md

+#Forum app

+Thanks to Devslopes and Jonathan Burgoyne.
-This app is builded using Swift 4 and xcode 9.1.
+##### This app is builded using Swift 4 and xcode 9.1.
 App is for educational purpose.
 You can use this source code for your own needs.
 I do my best to get app fully support all devices and do better user experience.
 I do this for my students.

 External library that I used is: